dominik978/prometheus/README.md

 and the snmp_exporter through http://localhost:9116.

 We you are on the snmp_exporter just put the IP of the server/machine where the snmp deamon runs then specify the module (e.g: synology if you want to monitor a synology NAS).
+The snmp.yml has been generated with the generator tool provide by Prometheus to only have the OID i wanted.
+A generic file is provided on their git (see below).

 ## link
 https://prometheus.io/docs/prometheus/latest/configuration/configuration/